 St. Joseph’s Institution (SJI) (圣若瑟书院 shèng ruò sè shū yuàn) is a Catholic secondary school for boys founded in 1852 by the Brothers of the Christian Schools or De La Salle Brothers.
 It is the 3rd oldest secondary school in Singapore.

-SJI offers a dual track education comprising the 'O'-level Programme (OP) and the Integrated Programme (IP) track.
-The IP track which leads to the International Baccalaureate (IB) Diploma Programme (IBDP) integrates the 4-year secondary education with a 2-year IBDP, where IP students can proceed onto the 2-year IBDP without the need to complete the O-level examinations at the end of their 4th year.
-The OP students will complete their GCE 'O' level examinations at the end of their 4th year.
+SJI offers its secondary school boys a dual track education comprising an Integrated Programme (IP) and an ‘O’ Level programme (OP).
+The IP track is a 6-year programme leading to the International Baccalaureate Diploma Programme (IBDP) in Years 5 & 6.
+The 2-year pre-university IBDP admits boys and girls (co-education).
+The ‘O’ Level track is a 4-year programme leading to the GCE ‘O’ Level examinations at the end of Year 4.
 Based on their O-level examination results, they can apply to continue the IBDP at SJI, or pursue courses at other junior colleges or polytechnics.

 At SJI, we focus on nurturing our students to learn how to learn and to learn how to live, so that they can be empowered to grow into persons of integrity and persons for others.
 We operate based on the values of Faith as our foundation, Service as our way, and Community as our support.